garethrepton/garethrepton.github.io/_posts/2020-12-01-Partial Application.md

 * 01/12/2018 07:12:38 Second
 * 01/12/2018 07:12:39 Third

 This time things start to look a little different in a couple of ways.
-The first is that I've modified the logg function and getdate to take the unit parameter to make sure they re-execute each time and don't memoize their values, this is slightly less succinct, but acceptable.
+The first is that I've modified the `logg` function and `getDate` to take the unit parameter to make sure they re-execute each time and don't memoize their values, this is slightly less succinct, but acceptable.

 The other major difference is that I've made the call to log slightly more succinct by creating a new function called logg which is the result of partially applying log with just the getDate part.
 This same effect could be achieved in C# with an optional parameter on the date argument, and an if statement to set it, but it takes more code, so the F# version is more succinct even in this really simple example.
 Personally I think the F# version looks much better in this case.